“Nigerian leaders will one day be stoned”- Primate Ayodele

-- Primate Elijah Ayodele has again released prophecies regarding the state of the nation and Nigeria's fate in the months ahead
+- Primate Elijah Ayodele has again released prophecies regarding the state of the nation in the months ahead

 - The cleric noted Nigerians will experience more difficult times and the Army will go on strike considering the debt owed by the government, maintaining 'terrible times awaits all'